 Need help using APMA.org?
 Read these frequently asked questions.
 If you can't find the answer to your question, please contact us for assistance.

-A. Yes, non-members may create an account if they wish to register for events, purchase brochures, make donations, and use certain other features of our website.
+A. Yes, non-members may create an account on the log-in page if they wish to register for events, make donations, and use certain other features of our website.
 Note: This account will not give you access to any member-only areas of the website.
 To gain access to that content, please visit the Membership section for more information on joining APMA.
 All APMA members have an existing account and should not create an account online.
+If you are a non-member podiatrist or a podiatric medical student, and are unsure if you have an account, contact firstname.lastname@example.org prior to creating a new account as you are likely to already be in our database.

 A. CECH certificates earned at The National are available in the My Account area, under My CECH.
 The My CECH section only includes certificates from the APMA Annual Scientific Meeting or other APMA-sponsored continuing education activities; CECH earned through other podiatric events is not listed on APMA.org.